ahendriksen/cone_balls/README.md

 A phantom generation package for cone beam CT geometries.

+This generator analytically computes a circular cone beam projection of a configurable number of (potentially overlapping) solid spheres of constant density and varying random radius.

+It randomly places the centers of the spheres in a cube of configurable size.
+Where the spheres overlap, their linear attenuation coefficients are summed.

+The randomly generated ball positions and radii are stored for later re-use, as well as the used cone beam geometry (as an ASTRA projection geometry).

+Cone Balls is GPU accelerated and requires CUDA.

 * Free software: GNU General Public License v3
 * Documentation: [https://ahendriksen.github.io/cone_balls]